hungrypro7/hungrypro7/README.md

 ### Hi there 👋
 ### Hello, my name is Chanyoung Lee.
-### I'm intersted in Autonomous-driving, Computer Vision, AI and IoT
+### I'm intersted in Autonomous Driving, Computer Vision, AI and IoT

 <br>